American Studies Major and Minor

 What types of graduate programs do American Studies majors apply to and attend?

 Approximately one-third of American Studies graduates go on to graduate programs to specialize in one particular discipline studied in the major.
 Some common choices include degree programs in American history, American literature, American art, or American philosophy.
+Many of our students go on to attend law school, or to do advanced studies in public policy.
 Approximately another third of our graduates decide to go on to earn a degree in law.
 With its focus on analytical thinking, strong writing skills, and self-direction, an American Studies degree has proven especially beneficial for those planning to apply to law school.

 What types of careers do American Studies majors go on to?